aboutcode-org/scancode-toolkit/docs/source/rst-snippets/cli-basic-options.rst

 --system-package             Scan ``<input>`` for installed system package
                              databases.

---package-only               Scan ``<input>`` for system and application
+--package-only               Faster package scan, scanning ``<input>`` for
-                             only for package metadata, without license/
+                             system and application packages, only for package metadata.
+This option is skipping
-                             copyright detection and package assembly.
+                             - license and copyright detection for package metadata
+                             - package assembly

 -e, --email                  Scan ``<input>`` for emails.